BrooksLewis/conjuring/draft.md

 "How do you know that?"

 "They keep moving.
 Look."
-He placed half a worm on the ground and we watched it writhe for a few moments.
+He places half a worm on the ground and we watch it writhe for a few moments.

-"Let's climb the cherry tree," I said.
+"Let's climb the cherry tree," I say.

 "There are worms that live in cherries and even other foods."

 "Oh."

-We spent the rest of the afternoon throwing ripe cherries at each other and when we were told to come inside we shouted at our mom, "We're worms and we live in the wild!"
+We spend the rest of the afternoon throwing ripe cherries at each other and when we are told to come inside we shout at our mother, "We're worms and we live in the wild!"

 "Little worms don't get pizza for dinner!" she called back.
 We both jumped out of the tree and raced inside, stained red from head to toe with cherry juice, worms left behind.
 When I went to sleep that night I had a nightmare about being buried alive, which followed me into adolescence.